 Moving – When your family moves to another state your estate plan needs to be evaluated by an attorney in that state.
 Each state has different tax laws and a qualified lawyer can make sure your plan meets the rules in that state.

 Life changes – Sometimes life changes require a modification to an existing estate plan.
 For example, children and/or grandchildren grow up and may now be named as trustees or no longer require guardians.
-Sometimes the trustee you picked may have fallen ill or developed a drug habit.
-Sadly, a new trustee needs to be named.
-Also, someone may need to look after that person’s inheritance so they don’t use the money on drugs.
-Another example involves a tragic event, like an automobile accident, that leaves a family member disabled.
-The estate plan may want a special provision to assist this person.
-In other words, as time passes, people change and your estate plan needs to reflect those changes.
+Sometimes the trustee you picked may have developed a drug habit.
+In this case, a new trustee needs to be named or someone may need to look after that person’s inheritance so they don’t use the money on drugs.
+Another example involves an event that leaves a family member disabled and the estate plan may need a special provision to assist this person.

 There are several reasons to update wills and trusts, estate plans, beneficiary information, and so forth.
-No one likes to think about it, but your passing can happen without notice.
-When you pass away, it is important that your estate ends up in the hands of the proper beneficiaries.
-Thus, it’s vital to keep legal documents up to date.
+Unfortunately, individuals can and do pass away without warning or notice.
+When this happens, it is important that their estate ends up in the hands of the proper beneficiaries.
+In order for this to happen, it’s vital to keep legal documents up to date.

 Estate Plan Errors

-One major mistake made when drawing up an estate plan is not appointing a guardian for your children.
-You must appoint a clear cut guardian for your children, in writing, to avoid problems at a later date.
-Children under eighteen years of age need to be cared for by a guardian if you and your spouse pass away.
-When you take the time to talk with individuals in your life about this responsibility and make it official by stating your desired wishes in your estate plan it will be easier to ensure the children will be properly cared for until they are eighteen.
-Otherwise, like everything else, guardianship of your children will be determined in Probate Court.
+One major mistake individuals make when drawing up an estate plan is not appointing a guardian for their children.
+It is important to appoint a clear cut guardian for any children, in writing, to avoid problems at a later date.
+Children under eighteen years of age need to be cared for by a guardian if in the event an individual and a spouse both pass away.

 Another common issue that is overlooked is inheritance tax.
 This type of tax is a state tax that is paid on money inherited from a deceased person.
-There are ways to minimize tax liability to the recipient.
-If there is a large amount of liability, you may want to divide this tax liability among different individuals.
-Doing so makes it easier to account for tax liability and do your best to minimize it.
-Setting up a trust may remove some tax liability.
-However, these issues need to be discussed with a knowledgeable attorney.
+Proper estate planning will utilize methods that minimize tax liability to the recipient.
+If there is a large amount of liability, it is advised to divide this tax liability among different individuals.
+Doing so makes it easier to account for tax liability and minimize it as much as possible.
+In addition to this, setting up a trust may remove tax liability.